Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says

 On what might happen if the U.S. reopens too quickly

 If we all went back into baseball stadiums and churches and piled into grocery stores and got onto the subway, everything would be quiet for about two weeks, and then, whammo!
-You'd see temperatures go up on the Kinsa app and then you'd see positive tests go up, and then you'd see hospital admissions go up.
+You'd see temperatures go up on the Kinsa app, and then you'd see positive tests go up, and then you'd see hospital admissions go up.
 And then you'd see people being transferred into ICUs go up — and then you'd see deaths.
-We'd be on our way back to [previous predictions of] 1.6 to 2.2 million deaths [in the U.S. due to COVID-19] again.
+We'd be on our way back to [previous predictions of] 1.6 to 2.2 million deaths [in the U.S. because of COVID-19] again.

 This is probably going to be a series of steps.
 We're going to have to do this again and again, dancing in and dancing out until we get to the point where we either have a vaccine or a prophylactic pill or some regimen — some curative regimen that's so good that we're confident that, if I get sick, maybe I get sick, but if I crash, I can count on being saved.